radiantlogic-v8/documentation-new/documentation/configuration/security/external-token-validators.md

 3. Click Save.

 4. Restart the RadiantOne service from the Environment Operations Center.
-If deployed in a cluster, restart the service on all nodes.
+In Environment Operations Center, navigate to Environments > <Environment_Name> > Overview tab and restart the Identity Data Management service from here.
+This performs a rolling restart and all nodes are restarted.

   ![Editing the Token Timeout value](Media/token-timeout.jpg)